rstudio/keras3/docs/dev/reference/optimizer_schedule_free_adam_w.md

 # Schedule-free AdamW optimizer

 Schedule-free learning avoids a separate learning-rate schedule by combining interpolation and averaging.
-The optimizer maintains a momentum sequence for gradient updates and an averaged sequence for evaluation.
+It removes the need to specify the stopping time in advance and typically matches or outperforms cosine and linear decay schedules.
+The optimizer maintains a momentum sequence to which gradient updates are applied and an averaged sequence used for evaluation.
 During training, model parameters interpolate between the two sequences.